deniscovei/vma/README.md

 Group: `312CA`

 ## Virtual Memory Allocator
 This is the `Virtual Memory Allocator`.
 It simulates the operating system virtual memory.
-It is writen in C.
+It is written in C.

 ## What does it do?